Troubleshooting Tips #2 Fluorescent Tubes and Pump Logic Lock Up Problems Flourescent Tubes and Pump Logic Problems

 The initial high voltage current surge through the tube as it starts creates a strong electro-magnetic field.
 On a single start of the tube this magnetic field has little effect, except to cause some radio interference to any radio device close to it.

 Gilbarco on their pumps install a ground strip down the length of their fluorescent tubes to try and prevent this magnetic field from inducing voltage on the tracks of the logic circuit boards in the pump.
-This is why it is extremely important to only install tubes with the ground strips on them, and to make sure the ground strip is grounded by the metal ground pick up strips in the pump (see Figure 1).
+Only grounded flourescent tubes should be used (see Fig 1).

 If however the Fluorescent Tubes or the Ballast starting them are faulty, they will be trying to start continually and will continue to fire the high voltage current down the tube.
 This not only wastes power, but will create a strong enough magnetic field to even overcome the ground strips and induce a voltage on the tracks of nearby boards.
 If these boards happen to be Logic or Processor boards a "bad or non-existent" memory location could be created causing "Logic Lock Up" or memory loss or both.
 The Micro is looking for the bad address and can not find it.

 Caution!
 When removing tubes that are suspected faulty in a pump with ground strips, turn off power to the ballast first.
-If you do not the magnetic field is inducing an extremely high voltage in the ground strip, and when you turn the tube to remove it, that strip is no longer grounded and you will get the full benefit of the voltage.
-So power off unless you enjoy picking yourself off of the ground a number of feet away!
+If you do not the magnetic field is inducing an extremely high voltage in the ground strip, and when you turn the tube to remove it, that strip is no longer grounded and you will get a large voltage discharge.

-It should be noted that any light driven by a ballast such as fluorescent's, mercury vapour, etc. can cause this problem, and any such light within 20 to 30 feet of the pump can be the guilty party.
+It should be noted that any light driven by a ballast such as fluorescent's, mercury vapour, etc. can cause this problem, and any such light within 20 to 30 feet of the pump can still cause problems.

 Any light that is flickering or has darkened ends, or especially any that are out, can cause the problem.